taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 	+	For a USB stick to be recognized as a SCSI disk, we must add SCSI support by selecting:
 		"Device Drivers -> SCSI device support -> SCSI disk support"

-	Now the selected modules can be compiled by running:
+	Alternatively you could use [our kernel config][5] and spare yourself the trouble, anyway the selected modules can now be compiled by running:

 		make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- modules